kjhass/PublicKB/Autoscale/creating-and-applying-autoscale-policies.md

   ![Autoscale Policy](../images/createautoscale-h-autoscale-parameters.png)

   * name: name of the autoscale policy
-  * minimum servers: defines the minimum number of for the servers to remain on at all times.
+  * minimum servers: defines the minimum number of CPUs for the servers to remain on at all times.
   * maximum servers: the max server count is determined by the number of provisioned servers within the group the policy is applied to.
   * metrics: choose which metrics to include in the threshold, CPU and/or memory.
 This determines what metrics the threshold can be set on when defining the scale out and scale in triggers.
   * increment: choose how many servers to turn on (1, 2, 4) during a particular scaling event.